Symmetry Lie Algebras of Varieties with Applications to Algebraic Statistics: Preliminaries

 We start with a list of notations that is kept uniform throughout the paper, unless specifically stated otherwise: \begin{itemize} \item $\mb T_n$ is the $n$-dimensional algebraic torus isomorphic to $(\C\setminus \{0\})^n$ \item $R$ denotes the polynomial ring $\C[x_1,\ldots, x_n]$ \item $M_n(\C)$ is the ring of $n\times n$ matrices with entries in $\C$ \item $\GL_n(\C)$ is the general linear group of invertible $n\times n$ matrices with entries in $\C$ \item $V$ denotes an irreducible variety in $\C^n$ \item $I$ is a homogeneous prime ideal in $R$ \end{itemize}

 We briefly recall the definitions of a toric variety, toric ideal, graded components of a polynomial ideal over a standard graded polynomial ring, Lie groups and Lie algebras.
 For details on toric varieties, ideals and graded components we recommend \cite{cox2013ideals,cox2011toric}.
-Books \cite{fulton2013representation} and \cite{hall2013lie} offer comprehensive insights into Lie groups. \\
+Books \cite{fulton2013representation} and \cite{hall2013lie} offer comprehensive insights into Lie groups and their Lie algebras. \\